-- The SENCO being available for discussions with parents via appointments made through the school office or those made directly. - An SEN Newsletter, which updates, informs and gives further advice to parents. - SEN coffee afternoons led by the SENCO, where the parents gain further information, contribute to the development of SEN and take part in workshops. - The School Passports, where the child's journey of support, including both child and parent involvement, is recorded. - The school website holds all key information (School Offer, Local Offer, SEN Policy etc.), as well links to key sources of information for parents. - Our School Offer, which is available in full, as well as a brief outline in leaflet form.
-These are on the school website and available outside the school office. - Having copies of information leaflets from various support groups for parents available outside the school office for parents to access anytime.
+- The SENDCo being available for discussions with parents via appointments made through the school office. - A school newsletter, which updates, informs and gives further advice to parents. - The Assess Plan Do Review (APDR) document, where the child's journey of support is recorded. - The school website holds all key information (School Offer, Local Offer, SEND Policy etc.), as well as links to key sources of information for parents.

+- Our School Offer, which is available in full, as well as a brief outline in leaflet form.
+These are on the school website and available outside the school office. - Having copies of information leaflets and events from various support groups and training opportunities for parents sent via email.